How to Run Automatic File Backup in Windows 10 (2 Free Ways)

 Way 2: Backup files in Windows 10 with File History

-File History takes a regular backup of your desktop, documents, music, photos and other files contained in your user folder.
+File History, Windows 10 primary backup software, takes a regular backup of your desktop, documents, music, photos and other files contained in your user folder.
 Follow the steps below to set up your first File History backup:

-3. Under “Back up using file history”, click Add a drive.
+- Under “Back up using Fiile History”, click Add a drive.
 Select the drive you have connected to your computer.

 Tips: You can change backup options based on your needs.
 For example, you can choose how often to back up your files, and how to keep your backups.
 You can also add or exclude certain folders to be backed up.